ymoua27/ops-reading-note/ops-201/reading9.md

 SOP-Standard Operating Procedure

-Primary way for an organization to enforce polcies because it achieves the goals of the organization
+Primary way for an organization to enforce policies because it achieves the goals of the organization

-Muist include Policy, SOP, and Work Instructions
+Must include Policy, SOP, and Work Instructions

 Ensure SOPS are: